 Imagine your turbocharger as a delicate piece of machinery that requires precise installation and alignment to operate efficiently.
 When your turbocharger is misaligned or installed incorrectly, it can put additional stress on the turbine and compressor wheels, leading to premature wear and reduced performance.

-To avoid this mistake, it’s essential to follow the manufacturer’s installation instructions carefully and ensure that your turbocharger is properly aligned and secured.
+To avoid this mistake, it’s essential to follow the manufacturer’s instructions carefully and ensure that your turbocharger is properly aligned and secured.
 This may involve consulting with a professional mechanic or seeking guidance from a reputable turbocharger manufacturer.